Aswanidev-vs/Connect/README.md

 # Connect - Go Web Application Template

 ## Overview
-Connect is a Go-based web application template that provides user authentication with signup and login functionality, and a protected dashboard.
+My_Web_Template_Of_Connect is a Go-based web application template that provides user authentication with signup and login functionality, and a protected dashboard.
 It uses JWT for session management and MySQL as the database.
 This repository is designed to be used as a starting point for new Go web projects.

 ## Features
 - User signup with validation and password hashing